 Using tools such as Duetto’s ScoreBoard, which provides multiple stakeholders with access to real-time forecasting and reporting, is vital to ensuring everyone is up to date and on the same page when it comes to revenue.

 Using a revenue management system (RMS) enables everyone to understand the strategy being employed.
 Controlled automation, such as Duetto’s AutoPilot and AutoPilot Schedule, enables teams to automate where possible and focus on strategy where it is most vital.

 And access to up-to-the-minute competitor data and forward-looking data, such as web regrets and denials, enables hotel teams to strategize and plan.

-Duetto delivers a suite of cloud applications to simplify hospitality revenue decisions and allow hoteliers to work smarter, increasing organizational efficiency, revenue, and profitability.
+Duetto delivers a suite of SaaS cloud applications for hospitality businesses to optimize every booking opportunity for the greatest overall revenue impact.
+The solution dramatically increases organizational efficiency, revenue, and profitability by simplifying hospitality revenue decisions and allowing properties to work smarter.
 The unique combination of hospitality experience and technology leadership drives Duetto to look for innovative solutions to industry challenges.
-The software as a service platform allows hotels and casino resorts to leverage real-time dynamic data sources and actionable insights into pricing and demand across the enterprise.
+The software as a service platform allows hotels, casinos and resorts to leverage real-time dynamic data sources and actionable insights into pricing and demand across the enterprise.
 More than 4,000 hotel and casino resort properties in more than 60 countries have partnered to use Duetto's applications, which include GameChanger for pricing, ScoreBoard for intelligent reporting, and BlockBuster for contracted-business optimization.
 Duetto is backed by investors Warburg Pincus, Icon Ventures, Accel Partners, Battery Ventures, and Spectrum 28.

 For more information, please visit https://www.duettocloud.com/.